I get quite a few messages from those who’ve learned that they are the emotionally abusive person in the relationship.

 For me, I always thought it would be easier to guilt those I love into giving me what I wanted instead of allowing them to be who they are.
 Once I learned how to heal from that behavior, everyone’s lives got easier.
 I no longer carried the burden of needing to control others and they felt the freedom of being allowed to be themselves.

-If you’re not sure if you are emotionally abusive, I created this episode to help you figure it out.
+If you’re not really sure if you are emotionally abusive, I created this episode to help you figure it out.
 If after listening to the episode you think you may be emotionally abusive and you’d like to change that behavior, add your email to the list I mention above.

 When you heal from being emotionally abusive, a lot changes in your life.
 You feel lighter and freer to be yourself.
 You aren’t constantly worried about what other people are doing.
 And you aren’t driving yourself crazy wondering why people won’t live up to your standards.